AllYourBot/hostedgpt/README.md

 HostedGPT is a free, open-source alternative to ChatGPT also supporting other providers (Anthropic, Google, Llama, Groq, etc.).
 It's a Ruby on Rails app so you can run it on any server or even your own computer.
 Just bring your own API keys.

-This app is designed to be incredibly easy for ChatGPT users to switch.
-All the features you expect are here plus it supports GPT-5, Claude 4, Gemini 2.5 (and others) in a single app.
+This app is intended to be incredibly easy for ChatGPT users to switch.
+Features you expect are here plus it supports GPT-5, Claude 4, Gemini 2.5 (and others) in a single app.
 You can also switch assistants in the middle of a conversation!

 This project is led by an experienced rails developer, but we're actively looking for contributors to help!

 ## Top features of HostedGPT

 - **Use GPT-5, Claude 4, Gemini 2.5 (and others) without multiple $20 / month subscriptions, you don't even need a single $20 subscription!** You only pay as much as you use.
 The HostedGPT app is free so you just pay for your OpenAI, Anthropic, and Google API usage.
+There are hosting costs if not running locally.
 - **A very polished interface with great mobile support** You can "install" on your mobile phone by opening your instance of HostedGPT in your Safari browser, tapping the Share icon, and then selecting "Add to Home Screen".
+German localization included.
-- **You will never hit the '_You've reached the current usage cap_' errors**.
+- **You will rarely hit the '_You've reached the current usage cap_' errors**.
-- **Collect and easily search all of your conversions** You can search across conversations and providers.
+- **Collect and easily search and share all of your conversions** You can search across conversations and providers.

 ### Watch a short demo